koteshwar96/vaccineNotifier/Readme.md

 2. In order to send emails, enable application access on your gmail with steps given here: https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor&visit_id=637554658548216477-2576856839&rd=1

-3. Enter your details and constraints in config.js in src folder like mail Id, password, age, preferred vaccines, dose numbers, searchPreference as per your requirement
+3. Enter your details and requirements in config.js in src folder like mail Id, password(obtained from prev step), age, preferred vaccines, dose numbers, searchPreference i.e. byDistrict or byPinCode as per your requirement

 4. To start application enter the following command in terminal
    ````